Service pack: Incremental and cumulative SPs

+Since Windows 8, the Service Pack concept of Microsoft Windows has been eliminated, instead the Feature Update concept is used.

 Impact on installation of additional software components

 Application service packs replace existing files with updated versions that typically fix bugs or close security holes.
 If, at a later time, additional components are added to the software using the original media, there is a risk of accidentally mixing older and updated components.
 Depending on the operating system and deployment methods, it may then be necessary to manually reinstall the service pack after each such change to the software.
-This was, for example, necessary for Windows NT service packs; however, from Windows 2000 onwards, Microsoft redirected setup programs to use updated service pack files instead of files from original installation media in order to prevent manual reinstalls.
+This was, for example, necessary for Windows NT service packs; however, from Windows 2000 onwards, Microsoft redirected setup programs to use updated service pack files instead of files from the original installation media in order to prevent manual reinstall.